nazbav/3d-price/FEATURE_LIST.md

 - summary card shows total weight and cost with 'Требуется' field
 - bugfix: summary card generation no longer throws htmlRes undefined error
 - calculation results show a modern summary card with order details and a model grid
+- model thumbnail upload crops the image to fit 140x110 and saves compressed JPEG